 Suppose we seek some buried treasure in the ruins of an ancient prosperous city.
 To begin the onerous task of digging, we need to first consider credible — that is, believe — the reports of buried treasures.
 We also need to believe that those treasures can be uncovered by the resources we have, be they physical strength, technical tools or archaeological skills.
 Absent either of those beliefs, we won’t even start digging.

-The same principle applies for our spiritual quest too.
+‘Believing precedes seeking’ applies to our spiritual quest too.
 Therein, we seek either deeper meaning and purpose in the world or deeper peace and bliss within our heart.
 In both cases, we need the twin beliefs that such purpose or bliss do exist and that they are not so far-off as to forever elude us.

 Undoubtedly, believing blindly can be dangerous, but so can be blindly belittling all believing.
 To succeed in our quest for understanding, we need both a seeker’s inquisitiveness about the nature of reality and a believer’s humbleness about the intelligibility of reality.